AlekzanderKosakowski/misc_python/README.md

 corner_dist.ipynb: Create fancy corner plot.
 Not very efficient.

+eleanor_astropy.py: Use eleanor to obtain TESS light curves.
+Process those lightcurves using astropy.timeseries.LombScargle.
+Estimate amplitude and frequency uncertainty using multi-processed bootstrapping

 plot_phased.py: Plot phased-lightcuve with model over two phases.
 Separate panel zoomed into phase=1.0 for eclipses.

 skyplot.py: Plot the locations of astronomical objects on a mollweide projection of the sky.
 Allows quick multi-color plotting based on optional